mgronstad/SmartParking/README.md

    * **Windows**: COM{X}

 ## 5. Create the sketch to be uploaded to the Dev kit
 The Breakout Arduino Library offers several example sketches for getting started with the various sensors.
-For this project, we will be adapting the Ultrasonic sensor code.
+For this project, we will be adapting the Ultrasonic sensor code (the full finalized sketch is in step 6).
 Start by opening the Ultrasonic example.

 Click *File > Examples > Breakout Arduino Library > Sensors > Ultrasonic* to open the Ultrasonic sketch: